ArnabPushilal/ArnabPushilal.github.io/_pages/about.md

     <img src="/images/ucl.png" class="center" width="100" height="100" >
 </p>

 I decided to join UCL to pursue an MSc in Data Science & ML in the September'2022 cohort.
 Before joining, I had been extensively preparing to make sure I was capable enough to sucessfully taking advantage of the degree.
 The content of the degree was challenging and exactly what I had wanted in a master's degree.
-We had a good mix of theoritical & practical modules that allowed me to learn something new, and implement it to truly solidify my understasnding.
+We had a good mix of theoritical & practical modules that allowed me to learn something new, and implement it to truly solidify my understanding.